dustinpfister/blog_posts/_posts/threejs-capsule-geometry.md

 Another option for drawing lines in space would be the [THREE.Line constructor](/2018/04/19/threejs-line/) that can easily be used to draw a line in space with an array of points rather that an instance of the curve class.
 However one major drawback of this is that it will only work with line materials rather than mesh materials.
 So if I want to add texture and various maps and make use of other features in the various mesh materials I will want to use tube geometry.
 Or make use of some kind of solution that involves a collection of mesh objects using the capsule geometry.

+### Just learn a thing or two about curves and Tube Geometry

+If you are thinking about using the capsule geometry as a crude alternative to curves and tube geometry, it might work okay most of the time, however I would still use the word crude to describe this.
+It might very well be best to just learn how to work with curves and tube geometry as a way to create lines in space over that of the other alternatives that I mentioned in this section as well as groups of capsules.
+With that said there is checking out my [main blog post on tube geometry](/2023/06/02/threejs-tube-geometry/), as well as my post on [curve paths](/2023/06/01/threejs-curve-path/).

 ### Source code can also be found on Github

 The source code examples that I am writing about in this post as well as my [many other posts on threejs](/categories/three-js/) can be found in [my test threejs repository](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-capsule-geometry).

 ### Version Numbers matter

-This capsule geometry constructor is still a fairly new feature in threejs and as such the source code examples here will break on any version of theejs that is older than [r139 as that is the revision at which this capsule geometry feature was added to the core of treejs](https://github.com/mrdoob/three.js/releases/tag/r139).
+This capsule geometry constructor is a feature in threejs that was [added in r139](https://github.com/mrdoob/three.js/releases/tag/r139).
+So it would go without saying that if you are using a revision that is older than that, this will not work.
+However there is the lathe geometry constructor that should still be there to work with unless you are using a very old revision.

-When I first wrote this post I was using r140 of threejs with the source code examples.
-The last time I cam around to do a little editing and expanding of this post I was using r146.
-Things where working fine on my end with the versions of the library that i was using at this time.
+When I first wrote this post I was using r140.
+The last time I came around to do a little editing and expanding of this post I was using [r146 and as such updated the demos to the style rules](https://github.com/dustinpfister/test_threejs/blob/master/views/demos/r146/README.md) that I have set for that revision.
+Things where working fine on my end with the versions of the library that I was using at this time.

 ## 1 - Basic examples of capsule geometry